-Equipment Specifications Source Make and model BHP5 Date Installed Diesel Engines for Snowmaking Operations 1 ±20 Cummins QSX15 560 600 bhp Tier 4 emission certified, or equivalent, for all except: Up to 5,500 bhp total capacity of Tier 2 emission certified, or equivalent, including ±2 Caterpillar 3516C 2722 bhp Tier 2 emission certified.
-18,500 combined Facility total Leased annually Caterpillar 3516 with aftermarket SCR 1,480 1993 (Removed 2017) Other Diesel Engines for Non-emergency Operation: 2 None currently na na Diesel/Propane Engines for Emergency Only Operation, including but not limited to:-3 ±Fourteen (14) ski lift emergency evacuation engines Various All prior to permit issuance ±Five (5) propane fired emergency gen sets -(not owned/operated by Okemo) < 40 bhp each Varies Other Fuel Combustion Sources for Space Heating, including but not limited to:-4 ±One (1) small distillate oil fired space heating unit Total combined capacity less than 15 MMBtu/hr 6 and Varies ±Forty nine (49) small propane fired space heating units all oil units individually rated at less than 1.6 MMBtu/hr 6 es including those powering trail groomers, ndling equipment and small portable electric Various Varies
+Equipment Specifications Source Make and model BHP Date Installed Diesel Engines for Snowmaking Operations Cummins QSX15 560-600 bhp Tier 4 emission certified, or equivalent, for all except: Up to 5,500 bhp total capacity of Tier 3 emission certified, or equivalent.
+48,500 combined Facility total Leased annually Other Diesel Engines for Non-emergency Operation: None na na Diesel Engines for Emergency Only Operation, including but not limited to: 3 ±Thirty-one (31) ski lift emergency evacuation engines Various All prior to permit issuance Other Fuel Combustion Sources for Space Heating, including but not limited to:-4 ±Ten (10) small distillate oil fired space heating units Total combined capacity less than 15 MMBtu/hr6-and Varies ±Twenty (20) small propane fired space heating units all units individually rated at less than 1.6 MMBtu/hr Various non-road diesel engines including those powering trail groomers, earth moving and materials handling equipment and small portable electric generators and compressors.
+Various Varies

-4-The engine used to power equipment for snow making operations, both compressors and generators, are leased each year.
+&lt;sup>1 The engine used to power equipment for snow making operations are leased each year.
 Therefore the number and make of these leased engines are subject to change each year.
-The 18,500 bhp limit is based on AOP 10 045 and its limits of 11,515 bhp of leased engines, 5,500 bhp of leased generators, and 1,480 bhp from existing SCR equipped unit.
-In accordance with the Permit herein the engines must, at a minimum, be certified to meet the Tier 4 full emission standards of 40 CFR Part 1039 or the equivalent, with up to 5,500 bhp certified to meet the Tier 2 emission standards of 40 CFR Part 89, or the equivalent.
+In accordance with the Permit herein the engines must, at a minimum, be certified to meet the Tier 4 full emission standards of 40 CFR Part 1039 or the equivalent, with up to 5,500 bhp certified to meet the Tier 3 emission standards of 40 CFR Part 89, or the equivalent.

-2 All non-emergency units must be included in the 18,500 bhp combined Facility total bhp capacity cap-
+&lt;sup>2 All non-emergency units must be included in the 18,500 bhp combined Facility total bhp capacity cap.
+The Skye Peak 665 bhp Detroit Diesel was previously approved for non-emergency operations but is no longer used for that purpose.